Ordering & Borrowing

 Interlibrary Loan and Document Delivery Services

-On the other hand, users from other libraries can also borrow titles from the BBF via interlibrary loan.
-Depending on the home library, an online order of books and articles from the BBF can be placed via the portal of the Cooperative Library Network of Berlin-Brandenburg (Kooperative Bibliotheksverbund Berlin-Brandenburg, KOBV).
-In the case of need, please contact your local library.
+Users of other libraries can also request items from the BBF through interlibrary loan.
+Depending on your home library, you may be able to order books and articles from the BBF directly via the Berlin-Brandenburg Cooperative Library Network (KOBV) portal.
+If needed, please consult your local library for details.

-Please e-mail to YXVzbGVpaGUtYmJmQGRpcGYuZGU= or ask the staff at the information desk, if you have any respective questions.
+Please e-mail to ZmVybmxlaWhlLWJiZkBkaXBmLmRl or ask the staff at the information desk, if you have any respective questions.

 Ordering Archival Materials